khawla-k-banydomi/schedulerapi/doc/MS5_Design and test of a microservice.md

 ## To sum up we have the following :

 ```
-# Nodejs, ExpressJs and Mongodb is used to build the restful api;
+# Nodejs, ExpressJs and Mongodb are used to build the restful api;
 -  Nodejs is used to build scalable network applications using its event driven approach which makes the API development fast and scalable.

 # Following endpoints are implemented;